 Partners with citizens and communities to protect South Carolina’s environment and quality of life through advocacy and sustainable planning.

-Disability Rights SC
+Disability Rights South Carolina

 Protects the civil and legal rights of people with disabilities as South Carolina’s Protection and Advocacy System since 1977.